latours/AutomART/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Directories Produced:
 1) GramPositive_Output
-	a) Description: This directory will contain all fasta and output files pertaining to tests conducted for gram positive organisms
+- Description: This directory will contain all fasta and output files pertaining to tests conducted for gram positive organisms
-	b) Files Produced:
+- Files Produced:
 2) GramNegative_Output
-	a) Description: This directory will contain all fasta and output files pertaining to tests conducted for gram positive organisms
+- Description: This directory will contain all fasta and output files pertaining to tests conducted for gram positive organisms
-	b) Files Produced:
+- Files Produced:
 3) Secreted
-	a) Description: Each GramPositive/GramNegative Output directory contains a secreted subdirectory which holds the output files for all secreted (classical pathway) IDs as determined by the 		program SignalP
+- Description: Each GramPositive/GramNegative Output directory contains a secreted subdirectory which holds the output files for all secreted (classical pathway) IDs as determined by the 		program SignalP
-	b) Files Produced:
+- Files Produced:
 4) Not_Secreted
-	a)Description:Each GramPositive/GramNegative Output directory contains a non secreted subdirectory.
+- Description:Each GramPositive/GramNegative Output directory contains a non secreted subdirectory.
 This directory will contain a list of IDs that are not classically secreted as determined by the program SignalP.
 The output is also provided for user interpretation.
-	b) Files Produced:
+- Files Produced:
 5) Final_IDs
 	a) Description: Within each of the Secreted/Not_Secreted directories will be a subdirectory called Final IDs which will contain the final ID list of organisms and the corresponding sequences.
 	b) Files Produced: